bartr/autogitops/README.md

 - The `autogitops` folder contains template(s) that the CLI uses to generate the yaml
 - Each directory represents an `environment` that maps to the `environment` in the `Cluster config.json`
-  - This example contains the `dev` environment
+  - This example uses the `dev` environment
 - Each directory contains one or more yaml `templates`
 - These files can contain `substitution parameters`
   - i.e. `{{gitops.name}}` - application value